 During Flu Season, for the protection of your baby, no one under the age of 16 (unless a parent) will be permitted into the NICU.
 This policy is in place to protect the NICU babies from catching cold/flu bugs and causing life-threatening diseases.
 Flu Season starts in the fall and ends in the spring.
 Flu Season dates vary from year to year and are determined by Infection Control.
 Signs will be posted to advise family and friends when Flu season starts.

-The NICU Family Waiting Room is on the 3rd Floor of the South Wing just inside the NICU.
-A Family Service Representative is available from 8:00am until 9:30 pm to assist with overnight accommodations, as well as reservations for Ronald McDonald House.
+The NICU Family House is on the 3rd Floor of the South Wing just inside the NICU.
+A Family service representative is available from 8:00 am to 9:30 pm to assist with overnight accommodations, as well as reservations for Ronald McDonald House.
 Parents are encouraged to use the waiting room for rest.
-Two parents/guardians will be allowed to remain in the waiting room overnight.
+Two parents or guardians will be allowed to remain in the waiting room overnight.
 Children are not allowed to stay overnight.
 The NICU Family House is equipped with chair beds, lockers, and showers for your use.
 As space permits, a maximum of two sleeping spaces is available to parents, guardians, and grandparents.
 A kitchenette area and laundry facility are also available inside the NICU Family House.

 The private rooms in South are able to accommodate the baby and 2 other family members.
 Only two people are allowed to stay overnight.
 No children are allowed to stay overnight in the NICU private rooms.
 A private room has a private shower and bathroom.

 The Ronald McDonald House is available at the Arkansas Children's for the parents of the NICU patients who live over 50 miles away.
 Ask the Family Services Assistant in the NICU Family House to place your name on the waiting list.
 The Family Services Assistant can also help you arrange other lodgings.
 Many local hotels offer a discount to parents of babies in the NICU.